When Are You Most Fertile and Likely to Get Pregnant?

 So When Are You Most Fertile?

 Right, so back to the whole point of the article.
 A person’s “fertile window” is clinically defined as the six-day window that includes the five days before ovulation and the day of ovulation.
 This is when your chances of conceiving are the highest.
+So, how often should you have sex during ovulation?
 Experts recommend having sex daily or every other day during this time, especially the 2 or 3 days right before you ovulate.
 This is when your chances of conceiving are the highest.

 How Do You Know You’re Ovulating?